 - Last meal as per our request – no curry; instead tomato soup, French fries and a grilled cheese sandwich.
 We’re all in heaven.

-Day 18: To Leh (Omasala Hotel) via a stop at the Hemis Monastery
+Day 18 on our Zanskar trek: To Leh (Omasala Hotel) via a stop at the Hemis Monastery

 - Shopping in local markets followed by a celebratory dinner.